Skip to main content

 Precincts With and Without Cure

-The chart plots the average number of shootings per precinct by year for precincts that did and did not receive Cure.
+This chart plots the average number of shootings per precinct by year for precincts that did and did not receive Cure.
 From 2006-2023, there was an average of about 21 shootings per precinct per year.
 Cure and control precincts had an average of 43 and 8 shootings per year, respectively.

 In the period between 2006-2011, before any Cure programs, both Cure and control precincts followed a relatively flat trend line.
 From 2012–2019, both types of precincts experienced a decreasing trend in shootings as the city was getting safer during the pre-Covid period.
+Finally, the onset of Covid caused a spike in shootings in both types of precincts that has been sharply tapering off as the pandemic recedes.

 Average Shootings for Precincts With and Without Cure